 - Continue to share knowledge with clients to help them grow and succeed

-Customers are crucial parts of your overall business, so it’s important to make sure they’re happy and are continuing to succeed with your help.
+Customers are crucial parts of your overall business, so it’s important to ensure they’re happy and continue to succeed with your help.

 The Process for Customer Success

-The process for customer success often varies between industries and companies, but a general process may include:
+The process for customer success often varies between industries and companies, but a general process may include the following:

 - First impressions: Customers will hear about your company and start to think about how your services could be beneficial.

 - Evaluation: A customer will choose whether or not they wish to buy.
-The process then begins when payment is received, or when a free trial is secured.
+The process begins when payment is received, or a free trial is secured.

-- The next phase is for gathering information from the client such as, “‘What problem are you solving?”
+- The next phase is gathering client information, such as, “‘What problem are you solving?”
 “How can we help?”

 - Determine who makes the decisions, as working with them can help provide more money for your company and more success for their business.